 He’d stopped sobbing and I could hear him doing the work of settling his breathing.
 I reached a hand to rest on top of his head, lifting it as gentle as I could manage while rolling myself out from beneath him and onto my knees.

 Gordie, give me a hand getting up.
 He still wouldn’t look me in the eye, but he stood up, his head at standing height not more than an inch or two above mine kneeling.
 I had my doubts that he’d be much use in pulling me up, but he gripped my hand and set his feet at an angle and I pushed up to stand.
 I tried to keep hold of his hand, but he pulled it away, not angry but determined.

 I looked back over my shoulder through the shop door at the dog lying in the dirt.
 I’d have to get him taken care of soon, before the heat and the flies made a mess of things.

 I hope you enjoyed this deleted scene from The Distance Between Us, my novel-in-progress.
 If you’d like to read more from the novel while I work on it, as well as have access to a private library of short stories, poetry, and excerpts from other things I have in the works, you can become a supporter on Patreon.
-You can sign up for as little as $2 per month, and the tiers with members-only access to my work start at $5 per month.
+Members-only access to my work starts at only $3 per month.